Road to Recovery Implementation

 TOWARDS THE END OF YOUR REPORT OF FINDINGS:

-“Most consult our practice because they’re suffering from some type of ache or pain and want relief.
-So, that’s where we start with initial intensive care.
+“Most consult our practice because they’re suffering from an obvious symptom and want relief.
+So, that’s where we start.

-“Thankfully, most see steady improvement with each visit building on the ones before until they too are feeling better, reaching what we call Decision Time.
+“Thankfully, by following our recommendations, most see steady improvement as each visit builds on the ones before until they too are feeling better, reaching what we call Decision Time.

 “We call it Decision Time because you’ll have a decision to make.

 “When that happens, we’ll welcome you back and begin again.
 Like before, when you’re feeling better, you’ll have a decision to make.
-Will you continue the retraining of muscles and soft tissues that occur after symptoms subside?
-Or will you coast, risking the likelihood of a relapse?
+Will you continue the retraining of your spine and nervous system?
+Or will you coast?

 “Some, prefer to start care.
 Stop care.
 Start care.
 Stop care.
 It’s your call.
-We’re here to help.
+We’re here to support you and help you achieve your health goals—whether relief or wellness.

 PRESENT A COPY OF THE RECOVERY INSERT FOR THE PATIENT TO TAKE HOME.